bruceravel/synchrotron_pop_up_book/script.md

    Bank: doi: 10.2210/pdb1k4c/pdb
  * The XAFS results are from *Scientific Reports* 3, 1050 (2012).
    doi: 10.1038/srep01050
- * The photo of the magnet rail {others?} is from the Brookhaven National Laboratory photostream at http://www.flickr.com/photos/brookhavenlab/sets/72157615585907461/
+ * The photo of the magnet rail is from the Brookhaven National Laboratory photostream at http://www.flickr.com/photos/brookhavenlab/sets/72157615585907461/
  * The National Synchrotron Light Source-II, Brookhaven National Laboratory, is supported by the U.S. Department of Energy, Office